LSU moving classes online through rest of spring semester

 Online courses will begin March 30, the week after spring break, and continue through the rest of the semester.
 The campus will remain open, and all employees are expected to continue working.

-Health officials have reported a total of 14 coronavirus cases in Louisiana as of Thursday.
+Health officials have reported a total of 33 coronavirus cases in Louisiana as of Friday morning.

 The school had released a statement Wednesday addressing online speculation that an employee had been exposed to the virus.
 A spokesperson said that individual was asymptomatic, and there is no reason to believe anyone at LSU is clinically affected.